 Working with different people all of the time.
 I love the excitement you get [or feel] when you first start working with someone new.

-What advice would you give to young actors?
+Do you have any advice you would give to young actors?

 Don’t take anything too seriously.
 I’m guilty of it, it’s hard not to because you should care deeply about what you’re doing but try to enjoy it as well.
 Otherwise, what’s the point?

-Do you have any other roles coming up this year?
+Do you have any roles coming up this year that you can tell us about?

 Freddy Carter is represented by David Lazenby at Vivienne Clore http://www.vivienneclore.com